Can we all be introverts?

 But you know what?
 It’s okay to not like performing.
 It’s also okay to not like performing sometimes, or not like it very much, when you’re just not in the mood.
 It’s okay to hate small talk, find fellow patrons at the cinema who yell at the screen annoying rather than endearing, and not understand why people on reality shows tend to go WOOOO so much.
 That probably doesn’t make you an introvert, but it doesn’t matter.
 The introverts’ table is, I think, by definition not the cool kids’ table.
 Come sit there with me and have a beer.
 We can have a good chat.
 Quietly.

-3 thoughts on “Can we all be introverts?”
+3 Replies to “Can we all be introverts?”

 1. I think there is a misconception that introversion is synonymous with shyness, which isn't always the case.
 Introversion and extraversion are concepts that are pretty decently accepted in the psychological community, although not really understood.
 In more pop-psychology circles, shyness and introversion (and also gregariousness and extraversion) tend to get conflated.